Jordan staggers under fallout of Syria conflict

 And rising Islamist militancy among Syrian insurgents threatens the security of the Western-backed kingdom next door.

-Jordan also frets that protracted sectarian turmoil might shatter Syria's territorial integrity, with incalculable results for its neighbours in an already volatile Middle East.
+Jordan also frets that protracted sectarian turmoil might shatter Syria's territorial integrity, with incalculable results for its neighbors in an already volatile Middle East.

 "The challenge we have is that the longer this conflict goes on, the more the country will implode," King Abdullah said last week, describing any fragmentation of Syria as "catastrophic and something we would be reeling from for decades to come".